Hierarchical modelling#

 mcmc.run(rng_key, data)

-# Note how many mu-s and sigma-s are estimated
+# note how many mu-s and sigma-s are estimated

 mcmc.print_summary()